Muniswamy366/Notes/Kafka.md

 Fault Tolerance: Automatic failover and data replication

 Flexibility: Support for various consumption patterns

+### 📦 Kafka Data Flow

+    Producer sends data → to a topic (optionally choosing partition).

+    Kafka Broker receives the message and writes it to the correct partition.

+    The message is persisted on disk and replicated to other brokers.

+    Consumers in a consumer group read from partitions.

+    Offsets (position of read messages) are tracked and committed.

+### 🔄 Kafka Replication

+    Each partition has:

+        One leader (handles all reads/writes).

+        Zero or more followers (replicas).

+    Replication provides fault tolerance.

+    If a broker goes down, a replica becomes the new leader.

+### 🛠️ Kafka Guarantees

+    Durability: Messages are persisted on disk.

+    High throughput: Batch compression, zero-copy I/O.

+    Scalability: Horizontal scaling using partitions and consumer groups.

+    Delivery semantics:

+        At-most-once: message might be lost

+        At-least-once: message might be duplicated

+        Exactly-once: message is delivered only once (requires configuration)

 🔷 1.
 High-Level Components
 | Component      | Description                                                                              |